MicrosoftDocs/win32/desktop-src/DirectShow/impeg2psiparser-getcountofelementarystreams.md

-﻿---
+---
-Description: 'The implementation of this method is provided as sample code with the DirectShow SDK.
-It is not a supported DirectShow API.' ms.assetid: '19ef96a8-3d5b-4da1-8cff-d6a271ad4915'
+Description: The implementation of this method is provided as sample code with the DirectShow SDK.
+It is not a supported DirectShow API. ms.assetid: 19ef96a8-3d5b-4da1-8cff-d6a271ad4915
-title: 'IMpeg2PsiParser::GetCountOfElementaryStreams method'
+title: IMpeg2PsiParserGetCountOfElementaryStreams method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMpeg2PsiParser::GetCountOfElementaryStreams method